progit/progit/de/06-git-tools/01-chapter6.markdown

 Letztendlich musst du nicht den interactive add Modus nutzen um Dateien teilweise zu stagen – du kannst das gleiche Skript starten in dem du `git add -p` oder `git add --patch` auf der Kommandozeile eingibst.

 <!--## Stashing ##-->
-## Stashing ##
+## Stashen ##

 <!--Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
 The problem is, you don’t want to do a commit of half-done work just so you can get back to this point later.
 The answer to this issue is the `git stash` command.-->

-Oft sind Sachen in einem unsauberen Zustand während du an einem bestimmten Teil eines Projektes arbeitst und du möchtest den Branch wechseln und an einem anderen Teil weiter arbeiten.
-Das Problem dabei ist, dass du nicht deine halbfertige Arbeit committen möchtest, um später daran weiter zu arbeiten.
-Die Lösung dieses Problems bietet der "git stash" Befehl.
+Während man an einer bestimmten Funktion eines Projekts arbeitet, ist es oft so, dass man den Branch wechseln will, weil man an etwas anderem weiterarbeiten will.
+Meist ist dann auch das Arbeitsverzeichnis in einem chaotischen Zustand, da die Funktion noch nicht fertiggestellt ist.
+Das Problem dabei ist, dass Du Deine halbfertige Arbeit dann auch nicht committen möchtest, um später daran weiter arbeiten zu können.
+Die Lösung dieses Problems bietet der `git stash` Befehl.

 <!--Stashing takes the dirty state of your working directory — that is, your modified tracked files and staged changes — and saves it on a stack of unfinished changes that you can reapply at any time.-->

-Stashing nimmt den unsauberen Teil deines Arbeitsverzeichnis, das heisst deine veränderten und *gestagedten???* Dateien, und speichert sie auf einem Stack von unfertigen Änderungen welche du zu einem anderen Zeitpunkt anwendest.
+Beim Stashen werden die aus Deinem Arbeitsverzeichnis noch nicht committeten Änderungen - also Deine geänderten beobachteten Dateien und die in der Staging Area enthaltenen Dateien - in einem Stack voller unfertiger Änderungen gespeichert.
+Diese kannst Du dann jederzeit wieder vom Stack holen und auf Dein Arbeitsverzeichnis anwenden.

 <!--### Stashing Your Work ###-->
-### Stashing Your Work ###
+### Stash verwenden ###

 <!--To demonstrate, you’ll go into your project and start working on a couple of files and possibly stage one of the changes.
 If you run `git status`, you can see your dirty state:-->

-Um dies zu demonstrieren, gehst du in dein Projekt und beginnst an ein paar Dateien zu arbeiten und *stagest* möglicherweise auch eine der Änderungen.
-Wenn du nun "git status" aufrufst siehst du deinen unsauberen Status:
+Um dies zu demonstrieren, gehst Du in Dein Projekt und beginnst an ein paar Dateien zu arbeiten und merkst ein paar dieser Änderungen in der Staging Area vor.
+Wenn Du den Befehl `git status` ausführst, siehst Du, dass sich einige Dateien seit dem letzen Commit verändert haben.

 	$ git status
 	# On branch master